-Founded in 1947 by a group of Missionary Church visionaries, the goal was to create leaders for the world.
-In the seven decades that have passed since then, we have succeeded in that mission!
-While some things have changed on campus, we’ve continued to be intentional as we guide students along in their spiritual journey and path to academic success in some key ways:
+Founded in 1947 by a group of Missionary Church visionaries, their goal was to educate leaders to serve the world.
+In the seven decades that have passed since then, Bethel University has succeeded in that mission!
+While some things have changed on campus, we’ve continued to be intentional as we guide students along their spiritual journey and path to academic success in some key ways:

 - Spiritual formation of our students is about creating a holistic approach for each student’s spiritual journey and personal discovery.
-That begins with being true to God and his word.
+That starts with being true to God and his word.

-- Mentoring is a part of the Bethel community where students have opportunities to connect with their peers, faculty, staff and even alumni.
+- Mentoring is a key part of the Bethel community, where students have opportunities to connect with their peers, faculty, staff and even alumni.
 At Bethel, students build lifelong relationships that will continue well past graduation.

-- Academics in over 50 areas of study provide students opportunities to explore, grow and prepare for their future careers.
-Each field of study is rich with knowledgeable professors seeking the success of our students
+- Academics in over 50 areas of study provide students with opportunities to explore, grow and prepare for their future careers.
+Each field of study is rich with knowledgeable professors seeking to equip students for success.

-We are a Christian community of learners dedicated to building lives of commitment for leadership in the Church and the world.
+Bethel University, affiliated with the Missionary Church, is a Christian community of learners dedicated to building lives of commitment for leadership in the church and the world.
 Bethel provides liberating academic and co-curricular programs to challenge the mind, enlarge the vision and equip the whole person for lifelong service.